EVENTS MANAGEMENT

 Discover more at our next open day

-Our course offers a range of residential visits, with essential costs covered by the University
+Our course offers a residential visit, with essential costs covered by the University

 Why choose this degree course?

-• DIVERSE SKILLS AND KNOWLEDGE – Study a wide range of topics including events planning, marketing and risk management, and gain new skills studying in our Digital Creative Studio
+• DIVERSE SKILLS AND KNOWLEDGE – Study a wide range of topics including events planning, marketing and risk management.

 Course breakdown